Across Time and (Product) Space: A Capability-Centric Model of Relatedness and Economic Complexity: Results: Modeling the Product Space

-All parameters are tuned via an evolutionary algorithm, CMA-ES (Hansen 2016), to minimize Kolmogorov-Smirnov distance between the generated and empirical \textbf{weight distribution only}, with population size $\lambda = 20$ for $50$ generations; essentially, this means that we are inferring both the globally emergent and the local properties of the network listed above (centrality, degree, modularity etc.) from one of its lowest-level structural properties.
+The following subsection will present results obtained from a numerical simulation of the model introduced in Section 3.
+We tune parameters minimally via an evolutionary algorithm, CMA-ES (Hansen 2016), to minimize Kolmogorov-Smirnov distance between the generated and empirical \textbf{weight distribution only}, with population size $\lambda = 20$ for $50$ generations.
 Additionally, as stated in Section 4, all zero-weight edges are eliminated from the network to heterogenize node degree; by model construction, a zero-weight edge would mean an average capability proximity of zero and thus be highly unlikely.
 As such, to ensure a meaningful comparison between the degree distribution of the two networks, we find the percentile that the first non-zero edge represents in the list of edge weights sorted in ascending order for the empirical Product Space; we then eliminate all edges in the generated Product Space below that percentile.
-This is essentially an adaptive thresholding method for determining whether the model predicts a binary connection between two products (edge or no edge). \\
+For a full table of the tuned parameters and their ranges, see Appendix B.3. \\